particle-iot/workshop-mesh-spectra/content/docs/ch1.md

 ## Setting up a Xenon & Ethernet shield

 1. Open your Xenon Kit.
-Remove the Xenon and USB cable.
+Remove the Xenon and micro-USB cable.

 ![](./images/01/xenon.jpg)

-2. Remove the Ethernet shield from its box.
+2. Remove the Ethernet FeatherWing from its box.

 ![](./images/01/ethernet.jpg)

-3. Insert the Xenon into the Ethernet shield.
-Make sure to align the headers so that the 12-pin side of the Xenon is inserted into the 12-pin header on the shield, and the 16-pin side of the Xenon is inserted into the 16-pin header on the shield.
+3. Insert the Xenon into the Ethernet FeatherWing.
+Make sure to align the headers so that the 12-pin side of the Xenon is inserted into the 12-pin header on the shield, and the 16-pin side of the Xenon is inserted into the 16-pin header on the FeatherWing.

 ![](./images/01/xenoninshield.jpg)

-4. Find an available Ethernet cable at your table and plug it into the Ethernet shield.
+4. Find an available Ethernet cable at your table and plug it into the Ethernet FeatherWing.

 ![](./images/01/xenonpluggedin.jpg)

-5. Take the USB cable that came with your Xenon, plug the larger end into your laptop and the USB mini connector into the Xenon.
+5. Take the micro-USB cable that came with your Xenon, plug the larger end into your laptop and the micro-USB connector into the Xenon.
 Once the Xenon powers up, it will automatically enter "[listening mode](https://docs.particle.io/guide/getting-started/modes/photon/#listening-mode)", which means its ready to be claimed.

 ![](./images/01/listeningmode.gif)